LTUC/amman-dotnet-401d2/curriculum/class-33/facilitator/DEMO.md

 Once you get SendGrid service created and the API Keys saved in your user secrets, start building out the email service:

-## Demo

 ### Summary of Files

 Summary of files being changed.

 1. new EmailSender Class

 - This will contain our new email.

 1. Register Page

 - we will add `IEmailSender` to our DI and then send the Welcome email in our `OnPost`

 1. Secrets File

 - Add SendGrid user secrets to our file

 1. Startup File

 - Register the DI for the EmailSender

-### Demo
+### Service

 Install the SendGrid NuGet package:
 `Install-Package SendGrid -Version 9.11.0`
 [Most Recent](https://www.nuget.org/packages/Sendgrid)

 1. Create a new interface called `IEmailSender`

    ```csharp
    public async Task SendEmailAsync(string email, string subject, string htmlMessage)
    ```

 1. Create a new class model named `SendGrid.cs`
 1. Have this class implement the `IEmailSender` interface.
 1. Implement the required method signature

 The logic for your Method should be as follows: